📅 Last Updated: January 26, 2026 | New startups added weekly

 Series A vs Series B: Key Differences

-While both Series A and B represent institutional funding rounds, they serve distinct purposes in a startup’s evolution:
+While both represent institutional funding rounds, they serve distinct purposes in a startup’s evolution.
+Understanding these differences helps founders plan their fundraising roadmap effectively.

 Funding Amount & Dilution